(410 ILCS 705/10-40)

 As used in this paragraph (2), "an individual who has

 been previously incarcerated" means a person who has been convicted of or pled guilty to one or more felonies, who was sentenced to a term of imprisonment, and who has completed his or her sentence.
 Board members shall serve without compensation and may be reimbursed for reasonable expenses incurred in the performance of their duties from funds appropriated for that purpose.
 Once all its members have been appointed as outlined in items (A) through (F) of this paragraph (2), the Board may exercise any power, perform any function, take any action, or do anything in furtherance of its purposes and goals upon the appointment of a quorum of its members.
 The Board terms of the non-ex officio and General Assembly Board members shall end 4 years from the date of appointment.
+The R3 board chair may remove an individual appointed to the Board who does not regularly attend Board meetings, based on criteria approved by the Board.

 (f) Within 12 months after the effective date of this Act, the Board shall: